Druzai/Bot_Mc_discord/README.md

 [How to create webhook and get its url.](https://github.com/Akizo96/de.isekaidev.discord.wbbBridge/wiki/How-to-get-Webhook-ID-&-Token)

-For minecraft server version lower than `1.17` for cross-platform chat to work properly you have to have argument `-Dfile.encoding=UTF-8` when you're executing `*.bat` or `*.sh` script (necessary for Windows).

-For minecraft server version lower than `1.7.2` cross-platform chat currently work only from minecraft to discord, because these minecraft servers don't have a `tellraw` command!
+For minecraft server lower than version `1.7.2` cross-platform chat currently work only from minecraft to discord, because these minecraft servers don't have a `tellraw` command!

 **For backups: remember that if there are files in backups dir that not in server config, they will be deleted!
 And vice